wuxc/pywin32doc/md/CREATESTRUCT.md

 #### Comments
 Note that the strings are passed as longs, which are there address

-in memory.
-This is due to the internal mechanics of passing this structure around.
+in memory\.
+This is due to the internal mechanics of passing this structure around\.